 Recently, some journalists and politicians in Berlin started a big debate about the Tierpark Berlin: should it be closed, or what else should be done about it losing money?
 Does Berlin need the Tierpark, and can Berlin afford the luxury of having two zoos?

-Since, part of the debate has become moot, because a key figure has been removed from the game, but before we get to that I’ll lay out the background.
+Since then, part of the debate has become moot, because a key figure has been removed from the game, but before we get to that I’ll lay out the background.

 Marco-Polo-Sheep (Ovis ammon polii)